 How to Get a Permit in Person

-Bring 4-wheel drive and/or self-contained vehicle (SCV) to Off-Road Permit Station at Race Point Beach, Provincetown, MA for a vehicle inspection between April 15 and November 15.
-If not the owner of the vehicle, you must have a letter of authorization and a copy of the owner's drivers license.
+Bring 4-wheel drive and/or self-contained vehicle (SCV) to Off-Road Permit Station at Race Point Beach, Provincetown, MA for a vehicle inspection between April 10 and November 15.
+If not the owner of the vehicle, you must have a letter of authorization.

 ORV Office Information